s60sc/ESP32-CAM_MJPEG2SD/README.md

 Set a static IP address for your ESP camera device.
 For security, **Authentication settings** should be defined in **Access Settings** sidebar button.

+Note that some internet providers will use [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT), which will make port forwarding hard to achieve or impossible (you might need to contact your ISP and ask them for a solution if they are willing to help).

 ## I2C Devices

 <img align=right src="extras/I2C.jpg" width="300" height="450">